 While KP is generally not physically uncomfortable, many folks don’t appreciate the bumpy appearance and texture of their skin.
 Luckily you can usually treat keratosis pilaris with a few simple changes and a bit of patience.

 You’ve heard this so many times that it probably sounds more like “waa-waa-waa” in your head than the actual suggestion that junk food is bad for you.
 If you are still eating fast food; eating packaged, processed products; and ‘forgetting’ to read labels at the grocery store – it’s time to WAKE UP.

 A reader commented recently that my Facebook page had “useful information, I suppose, but… it’s making me feel neurotic about food!
 Gah.
 We can’t just eat any more!
 What a shame!”

 Well, somebody’s got to be the bearer of bad news, so it may as well be me.

 Our food system is broken.
-If you are wondering why your body isn’t acting how you’d like (say, getting unsightly bumps all over your upper arms) you should probably consider what you’re eating (and putting on your body in the form of soaps, lotions, and detergents) may be contributing to the problem.
+If you are wondering why your body isn’t acting how you’d like (say, getting unsightly bumps all over your upper arms) you should probably consider what you’re eating (and putting on your body in the form of soaps, lotions, and detergents) that may be contributing to the problem.
 If you’re still immersing yourself with junk, there is no real mystery as to why your health is junky too.

-Specifically for KP, I would make extra certain that you are not eating foods with new-fangled vegetable oils such as corn, sunflower, vegetable a.k.a. soybean, grape seed, cottonseed AND canola oils.
+Specifically for keratosis pilaris, I would make extra certain that you are not eating foods with new-fangled vegetable oils such as corn, sunflower, vegetable a.k.a. soybean, grape seed, cottonseed AND canola oils.
 These non-traditional vegetable oils are packed with super unstable PUFAs (poly-unsaturated fatty acids).
 PUFAs are quite possibly the worst of the modern food offenders, creating extensive inflammation and disrupting hormones and metabolism.
 Learn more about PUFAs here.

 #2 – Heal your digestion